jon-brandy/hackthebox/Categories/Pwn/Shooting star/README.md

 22. Great!
 We leaked the `got_write address`.
-23. Next we need to get our `libc base address`.
+23. To get our `libc base address`.
 Let's run ldd to the binary.

 > RESULT - /lib/x86_64-linux-gnu/libc.so.6